As of 1 October, 2014, the car tax disc no longer has to be displayed and car sellers won't be able to transfer cover to buyers. We explain all.

 But why abolish the disc?

-The DVLA said this is a cost-cutting exercise, and that getting rid of printing and postage costs will save £10 million each year.
+The DVLA say this is a cost-cutting exercise and that getting rid of printing and postage costs will save £10 million each year.

 But doesn't this put me at risk of driving an untaxed car?

-Have the changes had any effect on selling a car?
+Will the changes have any effect on selling a car?

 Won't informing the DVLA of change of ownership slow down the sale?

 No. It will now be possible to tax the car using only the "new keeper supplement" section of the V5C.
 This means that the buyer can go online to the DVLA website or use its 24-hour automated call service and tax the vehicle straight away.
 You can also continue to buy car tax in a Post Office.